Angelo942/gdb_plus/README.md

 dbg.breakpoints["encrypt"].enabled = False # And the name if you didn't set it with an address
 ```

-Currently you can set the breakpoint to permanent or temporary. permanent ones get saved in `dbg.breakpoints[hex(absolute_address)]`, temporary ones aren't saved and get disabled automaticaly when hit for the first time.
+Currently you can set the breakpoint to permanent or temporary.
+Permanent ones get saved in `dbg.breakpoints[hex(absolute_address)]`, temporary ones aren't saved and get disabled automatically when hit for the first time.

 ## Memory access